infor-design/enterprise/src/components/datagrid/readme.md

 |`maskMode` | Used to pass in an input mask maskMode option.
 See [the mask component]( ../mask) for details on making a mask.|
 |`caseInsensitive` | Used in the dropdown editor to make it such case is not used to match keys to the key/value pairs in the options.|
 |`validate` | The validation function(s) to use.
 See [the validation component]( ../validation) for details on validation functions.|

+## Other Key features

+- Alternate row shading - For better scan-ability you can shade the rows with the `alternateRowShading=true` option.
+See the <a href="https://design.infor.com/code/ids-enterprise/latest/demo/datagrid/example-alternate-row-shading?font=source-sans" target="_blank">alternate row shading</a>|
+- Column Spanning - If possible to make a column span across other columns with the `colspan` column option.
+See the <a href="https://design.infor.com/code/ids-enterprise/latest/demo/datagrid/example-colspan?font=source-sans" target="_blank">Column Span Example</a>|

 ## Testability